Halophilus/Animation-Scripts/README.md

 How to use it:

-    Ensure you have Python installed on your system and the OpenCV library (cv2) installed.
     Run the script in a Python environment (e.g., via the command line or an IDE).
     When prompted, enter the following information:
         The path to the folder containing the input images in sequential order (e.g., 0.png, 1.png, 2.png, ...).